 DOWNLOAD A FREE ART RESOURCE: THE SCOPING & SEQUENCING OF PORTRAIT MAKING

 Instead of Kathy’s technique of using a ruler and pencil to divide the paper, I took a short cut and folded the paper in half lengthwise, then crosswise.
 Two more crosswise folds from the top towards the middle crease and the bottom up towards the middle crease and a grid was formed.
 This is far easier and takes up a lot less time than pencil lines.
 Just be sure not to form deep creases; a light fold line is all you need.
 Using Kathy’s drawing aids, we drew the outline, colored in the face and neck, then the hair and finally the background and clothes.
 I pointed out the use of warm, soothing colors for the portraits but didn’t limit the kids if they wanted to choose a bright color.
 The same with the eyes.
 We talked about how Modigliani painted “mask-like” faces with almond-shaped, empty eyes but if that was too creepy, they could add irises and pupils.
 As a final detail, I encouraged the kids to outline their shapes with a black chalk pastel.
 I demonstrated some blending techniques which some children really got into while others were a bit timid.
 Either way, the portraits came out lovely.
-Have you tried this lesson?
+Have you tried this lesson of the Modigliani Portraits?
 Anyone use paint before?
 I’d love to hear if you used a different media other than oil pastel or chalk.